a-sit-plus/gradle-conventions-plugin/README.md

 </details>

-The composite build approach provides more flexibility and makes sense when contributing to or this plugin.
+The composite build approach provides more flexibility and makes sense when contributing to this plugin.
 Including plugins through composite builds works even in settings here the Kotlin Gradle plugin would otherwise fail to handle composite builds correctly (such as, when depending on a multiplatform library in an Android project).